MaximoRose/QA_AnalyseResTypeForm/README.md

 You can find your TypeForm ID in the link you share :
 ![where to find the typeform id](https://maximorose.eu/Ressources/TypeFormID.png)

+You can see the form structure if you go to URL : https://api.typeform.com/forms/{form-id}
+As an example, mine is : https://api.typeform.com/forms/YvBfAdHB (FireFox shows it in a readable manner)

+You can also dump the structure in the json file, with the function "dump_tform_structure()", after you've initialised your TypeForm.

+For example, the following code would dump the structure in a "YvBfAdHB.json" in the ./forms/ folder
+> import mbr_typeform as mbrtf
+> import mbr_plots as mbrpl
+> tfs = mbrtf.mbr_typeFrom(formid='YvBfAdHB')

+### Identify question ids and group indexes

 ## Files